yurt-page/docs/dns.md

 * [Tor Onion Services](https://en.wikipedia.org/wiki/.onion) internally uses DHT with additional protections
 * [GNUnet Name System](https://gnunet.org/) uses own fast DHT (R5N) but very complicated to understand.
 Like in the Tor DNS requests are anonomyzed.
 See the [GNS technical specification](https://lsd.gnunet.org/lsd0001/)
 * Blockchain based:
-  * [NameCoin](https://www.namecoin.org/) blockchain for DNS that solves [Zuko's Triangle](https://en.wikipedia.org/wiki/Zooko%27s_triangle) allowing you to have a meaninful name.
+  * [NameCoin](https://www.namecoin.org/) blockchain for DNS that solves [Zuko's Triangle](https://en.wikipedia.org/wiki/Zooko%27s_triangle) allowing you to have a meaningful name.
 You have to buy the crypto (not so easy), domains are cheap but expires to avoid squating.
   * [Alfis](https://github.com/Revertron/Alfis) - minimal blockchain without cryptocurrency, capable of sustaining any number of domain names in a bunch of original alternative zones.
-  * [Etherium Name System ETH](https://ens.domains/) - didn't even looked into because the whole Etherium is a scam.
+  * [Etherium Name System ETH](https://ens.domains/) - didn't even look into because the whole Ethereum is a scam.
 See an article from the NameCoin dev [No, Ethereum Name Service is still a clown show](https://yanmaani.github.io/no-ethereum-name-service-is-still-a-clown-show/)

 ### Other attempts and research